 A miscarriage is a pregnancy that fails before 20 weeks, but some miscarriages can occur later in pregnancy.

 As you work to look toward the future after a miscarriage, you want to know if early pregnancy loss impacts ovulation.
 You may be wondering, "when do you ovulate after miscarriage?
 Fortunately, your body restores ovulation quite soon after a miscarriage.
-In fact, your body may begin ovulation in as little as two weeks after an early pregnancy loss.
+In fact, ovulation post miscarriage may begin in as little as two weeks after an early pregnancy loss.
 Once you and your partner feel up to it, you can try to conceive again.

 Bleeding can be, but is not always, a sign of miscarriage.
 It’s often difficult to predict how long bleeding will last after a miscarriage and some women may even experience bleeding up to two weeks after miscarriage.
 If you experience for bleeding longer than two weeks, we recommend seeking medical care.